top of page

-Credits Include:"The Bacchae" (NYTimes Critics Pick) at The Classical Theatre of Harlem, "What Happened In Skinner (Ambie Award Nominated), leading the one-woman show "My Fellow Americans" at The Secret Theatre (Best Actor - The Secret Theatre Play Festival), and most recently joining the climate revolution play "Metra" as Aglaphonos at The Abrons Arts Center.
+Credits Include:"The Bacchae" (NYTimes Critics Pick) at The Classical Theatre of Harlem, "What Happened In Skinner (Ambie Award Nominated), leading the one-woman show "My Fellow Americans" at The Secret Theatre (Best Actor - The Secret Theatre Play Festival), and the climate revolution play "Metra" at The Abrons Arts Center.

-When not performing, she works as a visual artist and writer.
+When not performing, she works as a writer and visual artist.
 In any capacity, she loves working on projects that investigate people's duality and humanity and allows all people to celebrate and explore their legacy.

-Favorite project I've assisted on behind the scenes is Broadway's "What The Constitution Means To Me"
+Assistant to Dawn-Elin Fraser (Voice/Speech) on Broadway's "What The Constitution Means To Me"

 First acting performance was feigning illness to get out of school mass